 NPS photo by Gregg Bruff

-The Lakeshore utilizes current management practices, systems, and technologies to accomplish its mission.
+The national lakeshore utilizes current management practices, systems, and technologies to accomplish its mission.
 To meet a variety of legal requirements and to expend available funds and personnel efforts in the most effective way requires a support staff.
 This staff ensures that mandates are fulfilled, guidance and direction is provided and those needs are accurately defined and outside support requested.
 Managerial capabilities are increased through initiatives and support from other agencies, partnerships, organizations, and individuals.

 The goals described in the Annual Performance Plan are derived from the 2005-2008 NPS Strategic Plan, which establishes a performance management process for the National Park Service and incorporates the requirements of GPRA.